Steven James Bourgeois

 - Born August 4, 1972 in Lutcher, LA USA

-Steve Bourgeois pitched one year in the majors, and has had a long minor league career which is still in progress.
+Steve Bourgeois pitched one year in the majors, and had a long minor league career which lasted until 2007.

 In 1996, he continued in Phoenix, pitching mostly as a starter.
 His record was 8-6 with a 3.62 ERA.
 That got him his shot at the majors, where he appeared in 15 games, of which 5 were starts.
 He also finished 4 games.
 His record was 1-3, with an ERA of 6.30.
 It was the only time his ERA had risen over 4.21, except for a brief stint with San Jose.